aucloud/aucloud.github.io/docs/Platform_Services/Compute/NSX-V to NSX-T Migration/prerequisites.md

 - Named Disks
 	* 'Shared' Named Disks cannot be migrated - they need to be removed.
 Non-shared Named Disks are okay.
 - VMware Cloud Directory Availability (VCDA) - Disaster Recovery (DRaaS)
-	* Virtual Machines that are Protected by VCDA need to have their protection remove and re-created.
-This has to happen if either the Source or Destination tenancy is about to under go NSX-V to NSX-T migration.
+	* Virtual Machines that are Protected by VCDA need to have their protection removed and re-created.
+This has to happen if either the Source or Destination tenancy is about to undergo NSX-V to NSX-T migration.

 ## Important Caveats

 - Data Protection with Veeam
-	* Backups taken before migration will only be able to restored to a 'new' location post migration.
-This is due to new VCD object structure.
+	* Backups taken before migration can only be restored to a 'new' location post migration.
+This is due to the new VCD object structure.
 	* Backups taken post migration will function normally.

 ## VMware References

-Official migration tool documentation
+Official migration tool documentation:

 - [VMware NSX Migration for VMware Cloud Director Documentation](https://docs.vmware.com/en/VMware-NSX-Migration-for-VMware-Cloud-Director/1.4.2/user-guide/GUID-index.html)
 	* [Supported Features and Edge Gateway Services](https://docs.vmware.com/en/VMware-NSX-Migration-for-VMware-Cloud-Director/1.4.2/user-guide/GUID-supported-features.html)